Business professor with students.

 International Business

 Today’s markets are more interdependent and global than ever before.
 Assumption’s international business program offers core business courses complemented by Assumption’s strong offerings in the liberal arts, which extend from languages and literature to geography, philosophy, and political science.
-This valuable combination helps students gain the intense business knowledge and broad-based cultural awareness they need to work effectively in various environments with colleagues of diverse backgrounds.
-Other opportunities like study abroad and internships make international business an exciting study option.
-People with second language skills can leverage these skills in their career development.
+This valuable combination helps students gain the intense business knowledge and broad cultural awareness they need to work effectively in various environments with colleagues of diverse backgrounds.
+Other opportunities like study abroad and internships make this program an exciting study option.

-The bachelor’s degree in international business is designed to provide students with a particularly wide variety of learning experiences designed to prepare them to function successfully in global environments.
-International Business students need to understand the history, language, and practices of other cultures.
+This degree is designed to provide students with a particularly wide variety of learning experiences designed to prepare them to function successfully in global environments.
+Students in this program need to understand the history, language, and practices of other cultures.
 Along with a strong foundation of business courses, this major draws upon the strengths of related liberal arts disciplines such as foreign language, literature, history, geography, philosophy, political science, and theology.

 Program Contact